-G. ENRICHMENT
+I. ENRICHMENT

-- 1. Academically Challenging Curriculum to Enhance Learning (ACCEL)

-- a.
-ACCEL options are educational options that provide academically challenging curriculum or accelerated instruction to eligible students (F.S.
-1002.3105(1)(a)).
+- 1. Academically Challenging Curriculum to Enhance Learning (ACCEL) - ACCEL options are educational options that provide academically challenging curriculum or accelerated instruction to eligible students (F.S.
+1002.3105(1)(a)). - b.

-- b.
 Each high school will include at a minimum (F.S.
-1002.3105(1)(b)):

-- Whole-grade promotion;

-- ii.
-Midyear promotion;

-- iii.
-Subject-matter acceleration;

-- iv.
-Virtual instruction in higher grade level subjects, and
+1002.3105(1)(b)): - i.
+Whole-grade promotion; - ii.
+Midyear promotion; - iii.
+Subject-matter acceleration; - iv.
+Virtual instruction in higher grade level subjects, and - v.

-- v.
 The Credit Acceleration Program (CAP).

 - c.
 Additional ACCEL options may include, but are not limited to (F.S.
-1002.3105(1)(b)):

-- Enriched science, technology, engineering, and mathematics coursework;

-- ii.
-Enrichment programs;

-- iii.
-Flexible grouping;

-- iv.
-Advanced academic courses;

-- v.
-Combined classes;

-- vi.
-Self-paced instruction;
+1002.3105(1)(b)): - i.
+Enriched science, technology, engineering, and mathematics coursework; - ii.
+Enrichment programs; - iii.
+Flexible grouping; - iv.
+Advanced academic courses; - v.
+Combined classes; - vi.
+Self-paced instruction; - vii.

-- vii.
 Rigorous industry certifications that articulate to college credit and approved pursuant to F.S.
 1003.492 and F.S.
-1008.44;

-- viii.
-Curriculum compacting;

-- ix.
-Advanced-content instruction; and
+1008.44; - viii.
+Curriculum compacting; - ix.
+Advanced-content instruction; and - x.

-- x.
 Telescoping curriculum. - d.
 Parents and students may contact the principal at the student's school for information related to student eligibility requirements for ACCEL options offered by the principal pursuant to F.S.
 1002.3105 and F.S.
 1008.25. - e.
 Eligible students and their parents may request student participation in ACCEL options, including those that would result in a student attending a different and/or next-level school, by contacting the current school's principal (F.S.
 1002.3105 and F.S.
 1008.25). - 2.
 Gifted Education (F.S.
 1003.01 and F.S.
 1003.57) - a.
 Students may be evaluated for eligibility for gifted services via a teacher or parent referral. - b.
 For the written statement of policies and procedures for providing an appropriate program of specially designed instruction and eligibility requirements for gifted, please refer to Special Policies and Procedures (SP&P) (F.S.
 1003.01 and F.S.
 1003.57; F.A.C.
 6A-6.03019 and F.A.C.
 6A-6.030191). - c.
 Each student identified as being eligible for gifted services in grades K-12 is entitled to instruction that meets their enrichment and/or acceleration needs in all core content areas, social/emotional needs, and/or independent functioning needs as identified during the Educational Plan (EP) process. - d.
-All students identified as gifted must have a current EP. - EPs must be redesigned at least every two years and/or at matriculation to the middle or high school. - ii.
-The school must provide services to meet the student's special needs as described in the EP and communicate progress towards EP goals quarterly to parents. - iii.
-For more information, consult the Procedural Guide For Gifted Education.
+All students identified as gifted must have a current EP. - i.
+EPs must be redesigned at least every two years and/or at matriculation to the middle or high school.